This page was reviewed under our medical and editorial policy by

 For women who are pregnant or breast-feeding, redness, swelling, itchiness and soreness are often signs of a breast infection such as mastitis, which is treatable with antibiotics.
 If you are not pregnant or nursing and you develop these symptoms, your doctor should test for inflammatory breast cancer.

-Because of the aggressive nature of IBC, City of Hope knows it’s critical to detect and diagnose the disease quickly, develop a comprehensive treatment plan and provide integrative care services that help improve patients’ treatment outcomes and reduce their side effects.
+Because of the aggressive nature of IBC, City of Hope knows it’s critical to detect and diagnose the disease quickly, develop a comprehensive treatment plan and provide supportive care services that help improve patients’ treatment outcomes and reduce their side effects.

 Metastatic breast cancer symptoms depend on the part of the body to which the cancer has spread and its stage.
 Sometimes, metastatic disease may not cause any symptoms.